Bridge2Hyku/Bridge2Hyku.github.io/_posts/updates/2018-06-12-open-closed.md

 > solutions may be feasible for libraries without an IT staff.
 However, one of the major drawbacks of a proprietary-software package is > expense.
 Depending on the number of users, the licensing and installation fee can be fairly expensive especially in comparison to open > source software.
 While out-of-the-box solutions are easier to adopt, they are not usually as adaptable to the constantly changing
 > needs of the institutions.

+Bridge2Hyku's mission is to help with the migration process to the open source Hyku, but the tools we're building and the best practices that will be highlighted, will be helpful to those that decide to migrate to closed platforms as well.